Trust Attorney in Long Island

 If you want to protect your assets or remove property from your estate to qualify for Medicaid, an irrevocable trust might be the right solution.
 Generally, you cannot revoke, modify, or serve as the trustee if you choose an irrevocable trust.
 However, you can receive income from the assets inside of it.

 In most cases, creditors cannot touch the assets inside an irrevocable trust.
 Also, the property won’t be included in your estate’s value when applying for Medicaid, as long as you didn’t transfer it during the look-back period.
+Engaging with legal professionals before setting up the trust helps navigate rules concerning Medicaid eligibility, avoiding the common pitfalls.

 Special Needs Trusts